 We dreamt about our impending day-trip to Highclere Castle.

-England was brightened by another day, as we left our comfy hotel and walked to Paddington Station.
+England was brightened by another day, and we left our comfy hotel and walked to Paddington Station.
 Thanks to the hotel's great location, it was merely a few streets away.

 *To see the time that we visited the Downton Exhibit that travelled through New York, please use this link...